 At the NC Eminent Domain Law Firm, we employ what we call “The Second Check System.”
 Basically it works like this:

-If at any point in the eminent domain process you accept the government's offer, your ability to negotiate for more will almost always be lost.
-A qualified attorney can help you avoid accidentally settling.
+If at any point in the eminent domain process you accept the government’s offer, your ability to negotiate for more will almost always be lost.
+A qualified attorney can help you avoid accidentally settling, and ensure you follow the steps needed to preserve your ability to negotiate.

 There is a way for you to collect this deposit without formally accepting it and thereby settling the entire case.
 We recommend that you consult your land condemnation attorney for more information on how to do this.